Advent of Code 2016 - Day 2 - Bathroom Security

 Alternative Solution

-Instead of representing the coordinate as a Complex number, I additionally explored creating a more aptly modelled value object which managed this state in an immutable manor.
-Using Data Classes and the __add__ dunder method I was able to design the following:
+Instead of representing the coordinate as a complex number, I additionally explored creating a more aptly modelled value object that managed this state in an immutable manner.
+Using Data Classes and the __add__ dunder method, I was able to design the following:

 @dataclass(frozen=True)